pballada/pballada.github.io/_posts/2024-11-18-swift-compiler-directives.markdown

    Overusing `#if` or other directives can fragment your code and make debugging more difficult.
 Use them only when you really need different behaviors for different environments or OS versions.

 2. **Clear Separation of Environments**
    Use custom flags like `DEBUG` or `STAGING` only for distinct code paths, logging, or debugging hooks.
-Keep everything well-documented so your teammates (and future you) know what’s going on.
+Keep everything well-documented so your teammates (and future you) know what's going on.

 3. **Avoid Legacy Macro-Style Patterns**
    Swift encourages using constants (`let`), enumerations, or actual functions instead of text-based macros.
 Modern Swift also supports **Swift Macros** (introduced in Swift 5.9), which are more powerful and type-safe than old C macros.